-Fuel consumption is low and distance traveled per gallon far exceeds average car.
+Fuel consumption is low and the distance traveled per gallon far exceeds the average car.
 Tank capacity is about 3.7 gallons.
 Here’s how it feels in real life:

 - To go from empty to a full tank of gas it costs about $10.